-Welcome to Afterglow, I’m your host, Mark Chilla.
+Welcome to Afterglow, a show of vocal jazz and popular song from the Great American Songbook, I’m your host, Mark Chilla.

 We’re ringing in the new year this hour.
-As we say goodbye to the harrowing year of 2020 and say hello to a brand new year, I want to feature an hour of music from the Great American Songbook about beginnings, sung by some favorites like Frank Sinatra, Ella Fitzgerald and more.
+As we say goodbye to one year and say hello to a brand new one, I’m featuring an hour of music from the American Songbook all about beginnings, sung by some favorites like Frank Sinatra, Ella Fitzgerald and more.
 We’ll hear a couple of “New Year” related songs, including “Let’s Start The New Year Off Right.”
 We’ll also hear some standards about fresh starts, like “I’m Beginning to See The Light,” “Begin The Beguine,” and “This Could Be The Start Of Something Big.”
 And Nat King Cole will provide us with some advice for starting over again.

 It’s Let’s Begin: Songs for The New Year, coming up next on Afterglow

 MUSIC - HARRY CONNICK, JR, “WHAT ARE YOU DOING NEW YEAR’S EVE”

 Harry Connick, Jr. in 1993 with Frank Loesser’s classic New Year’s song “What Are You Doing New Year’s Eve?”
 That comes from his album When My Heart Finds Christmas

 MUSIC CLIP - ARTIE SHAW AND HIS ORCHESTRA, “BEGIN THE BEGUINE”